mgsell-lab/claude-multi-agent-workflow/README.md

 - [ ] At least two subagents in `agents/`, each with a sharp description, a body that states what to return, a scoped `tools` line, and a fitting `model`.
 - [ ] A workflow command in `commands/` that orchestrates the subagents with at least one parallel step and one dependent step.
 - [ ] A skill in `skills/<name>/SKILL.md` and a hook in `hooks/hooks.json`, both fitting the plugin's theme; any bundled script path uses `${CLAUDE_PLUGIN_ROOT}`.
-- [ ] The plugin loads and runs locally via `--plugin-dir` against the course API project.
+- [ ] The plugin loads and runs locally via  --plugin-dir against the API in course-api/.
 - [ ] `.claude-plugin/marketplace.json` is present and correct, and the plugin installs cleanly via `/plugin marketplace add` + `/plugin install`.
 - [ ] `NOTES.md` covers install steps, one scoping decision, and one orchestration decision.
 - [ ] Everything is committed and pushed.